MIND-Lab/SemEval2022-Task-5-Multimedia-Automatic-Misogyny-Identification-MAMI-/README.md

 # SemEval2022-Task 5: Multimedia Automatic Misogyny Identification (MAMI)
 This is the Github repository for SemEval-2022 Task 5, **Multimedia Automatic Misogyny Identification** (**MAMI**).
 This repositopry contains:
-1. Dataset Request Form
+1. Dataset (10000 + 1000 memes about misogyny detection)
 2. Evaluation Script and Baselines
 4. Contacts

+Dataset, baselines and evaluation scripts are related to our paper "SemEval-2022 Task 5: Multimedia Automatic Misogyny Identification" https://aclanthology.org/2022.semeval-1.74/

-## Dataset Request Form
+## Dataset
 The datasets (10000 + 1000 memes about misogyny detection) are exclusively reserved for the participants of SemEval-2022 Task 5 and are not to be used freely.
 The data may be distributed upon request and for academic purposes only.
 To request the datasets, please fill out the following form: https://forms.gle/AGWMiGicBHiQx4q98

 After submitting the required info, participants will have  a link to a folder containing the datasets in a zip format (trial, training and development) and the password to uncompress the files.